csquared/heartbeat-monitor/README.md

 ## Processes

 ### `web`
-Web Frontend
+Web Frontend to serve status to Arduino and people.

 ### `monitor`
-There is also a process that monitors the heartbeat and sends an email when it stops.
+Check the heartbeat and sends an email when it stops.

 ## Web
-This web app is a Sinatra application that implements a heartbeat monitor.
+Sinatra application that implements a heartbeat monitor.
-It accepts HTTP POSTs to `/heartbeat`.

 ### GET '/'